 Should a student be granted the maximum total of.
 75 percent of semester hours credit through external sources, he/she must still complete all specific degree or certificate requirements as given in an outlined Program of Study.
 In order to receive a credential from Vol State, students must meet the 25 percent of semester hours graduation residence requirement for conferral of the credential.
 At least 25 percent of semester credit hours applied toward a degree or certificate must be completed in residence at Volunteer State Community College.

 We do not automatically award credit from international colleges.
 However, if you feel the course content is equivalent to a course taught at the same level at Vol State, you may submit an educational credential evaluation from one of the agencies provided at https://www.naces.org/members.

 Upon receipt of the educational credential evaluation, the Records Office will distribute your request to the academic division for evaluation.
 If your coursework is approved by the academic division, you will be awarded transfer for credit of the approved course(s).

 To view your transfer credit evaluation, you may refer to the steps below.

 - Click on Academic Transcript in the Student Records section

 - Click Submit

 Prior Learning Assessment and Alternate Sources of Credit

-Prior Learning Assessment (PLA) is used to describe the evaluation of college level learning that is gained outside a traditional academic environment.
-Credits are provided by not only classroom activities but also through other places in life.
-The following alternative sources of credit are outlined in this Policy.
+Prior Learning Assessment (PLA) is used to describe the evaluation of college-level learning that is gained outside a traditional academic environment.
+Credits are provided not only through classroom activities but also through other places in life.
+The following alternative sources of credit are outlined in this Transfer Credit and Articulation Policy.